lmiller1990/cypress-react-template/README.md

 ## Conclusion

 Cypress Component Testing brings everything that is great about Cypress to Component Testing.
-Since the underlying adapters are built on libraries like Webpack and Vue Test Utils, you don't need to throw away your entire test suite - incrementally migration is more than possible.
+Since the underlying adapters are built on libraries like Webpack, you don't need to throw away your entire test suite - incremental migration is more than possible.

 The visual aspect united testing and design in a single tool.
 My days of grepping a messy console output to figure out what the user will see are over - I can see exactly what the component will look like as my tests run.

-You can get the source code for the blog post [here]().
+You can get the source code for the blog post [here](https://github.com/lmiller1990/cypress-react-template).